Oral and Maxillofacial Surgery in Lakewood

 - Continuing care

 Implants have several advantages over traditional dental approaches for missing teeth.
-Unlike crowns or bridges on natural teeth that suffer from decay, an implant supported crown or bridge can never decay.
-In addition, an implant is independent of the other teeth and does not require loss of tooth structured required by preparation of natural teeth.
+Unlike crowns or bridges on natural teeth that suffer from decay, an implant-supported crown or bridge can never decay.
+In addition, an implant is independent of the other teeth and does not require the loss of tooth structure required by the preparation of natural teeth.

 The Benefits of Implants

-- Another advantage of implants is preservation of jawbone.
+- Another advantage of implants is the preservation of jawbone.
 When a tooth is lost, the bone that once supported the teeth slowly resorbs away.
-The problem is made worse by wearing dentures which causes further bone loss by functionally stimulating bone.
+The problem is made worse by wearing dentures which causes further bone loss.